Should You Leave Your Attic Door Open in Winter? The Surprising Truth Revealed

 f638823a dde3 4389 9b5f

 While some homeowners consider leaving the attic door open in winter, this practice comes with significant drawbacks.
+One of the main concerns is the impact on your monthly energy bill, as heat loss and inefficiency can cause costs to rise.
 Let’s explore the main disadvantages of this approach.

 Heat Loss and Energy Inefficiency